Best Cobots ranked by User Reviews

-7) Communication Protocol Possibilities
+7. Communication Protocol Possibilities:

 Communication Protocols are a form of communication between a cobot and an operator or between a cobot and another cobot.
 With the rise of cobots, it is more and more common to witness cobots take on more intricate tasks.
 For example, this creates a potential situation where cobots are to interact with other cobots which requires a mode of communication to uphold efficiency and rapid production times.
 Hence there are a range of communication protocols that are suitable for a cobot, for example, I/O, Fieldbus, TCP/IP, MODBUS, ProfiNet, EtherNet/IP and XMLRPC just to name a few.

-8) Offline Programming Possibilities
+8. Offline Programming Possibilities:

 The newest cobots tend to not use any programming.
 As mentioned in point four, cobots learn their tasks from their human operators.
 This is carried out by the operator manually showing the cobot the steps needed to complete the action or task required of them.

 When it comes to compatibility, choosing the right tool to go hand-in-hand with the cobot is crucial for the job you would like to perform.
 Whether it is assembling, positioning, picking up, or cutting and what kind of actions are required.
 Whilst selecting tools, it is important to take into consideration the shape and size of the workpiece, payload limits, target cycle time, and actuators.
 These factors are all interdependent.
-Some cobots are compatible with almost all end-of-arm tools, while others are limited to certain brands.
+Some cobots are compatible with almost end-of-arm tools, whilst others are limited to specific brands.

-Advice: 1) Always choose all products required for your project at the same time.
-2) Think about the future, you might use the same cobot for different applications and cobots that are compatible with a lot of brands offer more flexibility.
+2. Think about the future, you might use the same cobot for different applications and cobots that are compatible with a lot of brands offer more flexibility.